July 2025

 Certain methodological aspects, such as emissions from livestock and regionally appropriate agroforestry biomass factors, were flagged for future clarification should the program expand.
 These Forward Action Requests ensure alignment remains robust under evolving conditions.

-Caption: Nicolas Verschuere (co-founder of Soil Capital) operating a Slake Test to compare the structure between two types of soil.
-On the left, soil from conventional farming, on the right, soil from farming with regenerative agriculture practices.
-The regenerative agriculture sample shows better soil structure and is less prone to erosion.
+Caption: Operating a Slake Test to compare the structure between two types of soil.
+The regenerative agriculture sample on the right shows better soil structure and is less prone to erosion.

 Independent validation of the methodologies under the climate mitigation program allowed Soil Capital to respond to multiple key challenges, including: